convey-stack/convey-stack.github.io/_documentation/Web-API.md

                     afterDispatch: (cmd, ctx) => ctx.Response.Created($"parcels/{cmd.ParcelId}"))))
 ```

-To expose all of the `commands` and `events` as a sort of auto-documentation that might be helpful for integration with other services (similarly to what Swagger does) under a specialized endpoint (by default: `_contracts`) returning an array of commands and events objects using JSON format, invoke `UsePublicContracts<T>()` extension, where T is a marker attribute used to expose the selected types.
+To expose all of the `commands` and `events` as a sort of auto-documentation (might be helpful for integration with other services) (similarly to what Swagger does) under a custom endpoint (by default: `_contracts`) returning an array of commands and events objects using JSON format, invoke `UsePublicContracts<T>()` extension, where T is a marker attribute used to expose the selected types.

 ```csharp
 public class ContractAttribute : Attribute